rejoan/theenCommerce/README.md

-# Order Fulfillment System

-Laravel system powers a multi‑vendor commerce platform
+## Laravel E-Commerce platform [Architechtural Project]

-1. The order and its items are saved atomically (with rollback on failure).
+- The order and its items are saved atomically (with rollback on failure)
-2. The application triggers domain events and observers.
+- Triggers OrderPlaced events and observers
-3. Independent listeners update balances, log audit trails, and enqueue asynchronous jobs
+- Listeners update seller balances, log audit, and enqueue asynchronous jobs
+- Product & Order repository used as DB operation with DB seeder for basic test
+- No direct DB calls inside controllers
+- `/api/orders` API created to take order with all validation
+- Create Order and OrderItems within a single DB transaction
+- Dispatches GenerateInvoiceJob for invoice file under `storage/app/private/invoices/` & retry 3 times gracefully
+- Laravel Sanctum for API auth
+- Policies to ensure orders view authorization

 ## Getting Started